 Yes, that is it.
 You can use just about any combination of fresh/frozen fruit.
 Using fruit juice to liquefy the fruit can make your fruit leather slightly more sweet, but water works just fine.

 Some recipes recommend adding sugar, but there really is no need unless you are using a bunch of very tart fruit.
-Even then, my family likes a tart fruit leather every once in awhile, so I don't recommend it.
+Even then, my family likes tart fruit leather every once in a while, so I don't recommend it.
 Keep it naturally healthy and flavorful.

 Cook The Fruit – Optional Step:

 Some people prefer to cook the fruit in a saucepan with the water or fruit juice until the fruit is soft.
 I have made fruit leather both ways (cooking the fruit first and leaving it frozen.)

 Blend The Fruit

 In a blender or food processor, blend the fruit and liquid well.
 Add the liquid gradually, as the fruit should be easy to spread but not too watery.